Manuscript Formatting and Submission Requirements

 If data, scripts, or other materials used to generate the analyses presented in the paper are on a publicly available data repository, authors should include a reference to the location of the material within their paper and do not need to separately upload it as a supplemental file.
 If an article contains copyrighted material reproduced from other sources, written permission from the author and publisher to use such material must be received prior to our sending the manuscript for review.

-• Trade names: Chemical substances should be referred to by the generic name only.
-Trade names should not be used.
-Drugs should be referred to by their generic names.
+- Trade names: Chemical substances and drugs should be referred to by their generic names.
 If proprietary drugs have been used in the study, refer to these by their generic name, mentioning the proprietary name and the name and location of the manufacturer in parentheses.

-• Updates: As preferred usage changes, we will update these guidelines.
-For reporting findings about or discussing race and ethnicity, we recommend that authors follow the AHA/ASA Journals Disparities Research Guidelines and JAMA guidance on inclusive language and CDC Preferred Terms.
+- Updates: As preferred usage changes, we will update these guidelines.
+For findings or discussions about racial, ethnic, or other groups, follow the AHA/ASA Journals Disparities Research Guidelines and JAMA guidance on inclusive language and CDC Preferred Terms.

 At submission, the corresponding author will also disclose potential conflicts of interest (defined in the ICMJE Disclosure Form) of any manuscript author and prior dissemination.
 As long as it is disclosed, the existence of a possible conflict rarely precludes publication.
 Financial and material support for the content of the manuscript must be disclosed in the Acknowledgments section (2.4.2.1) and prior dissemination described in the cover letter.